Your questions about investing in the UK answered by the experts.

 Investment properties can be one way to increase your wealth and this isn't restricted solely to Australian properties.
-The global economy has made it possible for Australians to invest in some countries and net strong returns, but these kinds of investments might not be for those who aren't willing to put in the extra time required.
-There are many additional requirements one needs to think about when investing in overseas property.
+The global economy has made it possible for Australians to invest in other countries and net strong returns, but these kinds of investments might not be for those who aren't willing to put in the extra time required.
+There are many additional requirements you need to think about when investing in overseas property.

-Buying an investment property in Australia already has a number of challenges.
-Investors need to know the market they're investing in intimately and need to have a clear plan outlining what they want to be able to achieve with the property.
-They also need to have sorted out the other side of buying an investment property - their finances.
-Then there's also the different taxes you'll pay such as capital gains tax and the extra time you'll be required to put into both the property itself and its management.
+Buying an investment property in Australia has a number of challenges.
+You will need to have very good knowledge of the market you're investing in and need to have a clear plan outlining what you want to achieve with the property.
+You will also need to sort out your finances.
+Then there are the different taxes you'll pay, such as capital gains tax, as well as the extra time you'll need to put into both the property itself and its management.

-- You don't know the market: If you haven't lived in the country you plan to invest in you'll have to carry out thorough research of the location you want to buy in.
-Many experts strongly recommend buyers visit the location they intend to buy in, to ensure the area is one you like and more importantly so you can research the claims whoever is selling it is making.
+- You don't know the market.
+If you haven't lived in the country where you plan to invest, you'll have to carry out thorough research on the location.
+Many experts strongly recommend you visit the location where you intend to buy to ensure the area is one you like and, more importantly, so you can research the claims of the person selling the property.
 Also remember you won't be able to regularly visit your investment if it's overseas.

-- Finance is harder to obtain in a foreign country: Obtaining finance in some nations is more difficult for foreigners and may have several extra requirements you'll need to fulfill.
+- Finance is harder to obtain in a foreign country.
+Obtaining finance in some nations is more difficult for foreigners and may have several extra requirements you'll need to fulfil.

-- Managing your property can be more difficult: There's also the issue of having to manage the property from Australia, where the distance might make it more difficult to find a good property manager and tenants.
+- Managing your property can be more difficult.
+There's also the issue of having to manage the property from Australia.
+The distance might make it more difficult to find a good property manager and tenants.

-The main question you might have as an Australian investor is why you would invest overseas instead of investing back home?
-This is an important question especially when there are many spruikers who are trying to encourage Australians to invest in properties aboard.
-Many believe investing in the UK can be beneficial because:
+The main question you might have as an Australian investor is why you should invest overseas instead of investing back home?
+This is an important question, especially when there are many spruikers who are trying to encourage Australians to invest in properties abroad.
+Many people believe investing in the UK can be beneficial for the following reasons:

 - It has a developed property market.
 The UK is a broad market with many different property options.

 - UK property values have fallen dramatically.
-This has happened steadily over approximately the last five years.
-In fact the Halifax Bank released a report mid last year stating the average home in Britain had fallen by £40,000 over the last five years.
+This has happened steadily over the last five years.
+In fact, the Halifax Bank released a report in the middle of last year stating the average home in Britain had fallen by £40,000 over the last five years.

-- The British Pound Sterling is weak.
-The British Pound has take a nose dive over the last ten years.
-10 years ago $1 Australian Dollar bought 40 pence, whereas now it's recently been as high as 69 pence.
-This again means it can be cheaper for Australians to buy investment properties.
+- The British pound is weak.
+The British pound has taken a nosedive over the last ten years.
+Ten years ago, AUD$1 bought 40 pence, whereas now it's recently been as high as 69 pence.
+This means it can be cheaper for Australians to buy investment properties.

 - Your investments are diversified.
-If you have a diverse pool of different assets in different markets and classes, this protects you in the event one market collapses.
-Having a property in the UK is separate from the Australian market, so if one collapsed the other wouldn't necessarily follow.
+Having a diverse pool of different assets in different markets and classes protects you in the event one market collapses.
+Having a property in the UK is separate from the Australian market, so if one collapses the other won't necessarily follow.

 1. Inspect the property